ejwcodes/ag-grid-react-redux-state/README.md

 # ag-grid-react-redux-state
-A reducer and pre-wrapped ReactAgGrid implementation that saves column state to redux state.
+A reducer and pre-wrapped ReactAgGrid implementation that saves the column state of your grid to the redux store.
+Column definitions are updated with the state from the store on mapStateToProps.

 ## Example